 Here is the castle at the top of the hill–the great palace-fortress of Toledo.
 All the kings, Muslim and Christian, lived here.

-It needed to be rebuilt after the latest Civil War, when Republican bombs nearly leveled it.
+It needed to be rebuilt after the latest Civil War, when the Nationalist bombs nearly leveled it.
 Inside now is one of the most fascinating war museums you will ever see.
 Ancient swords, Cortez’s flag, Charles V’s campaign tent, Napoleon’s letters to his brother King Joseph…

 A hundred and fifty yards from the castle, but only as the crow flies, for the streets of Toledo are famous for the way they wind and climb, is the cathedral.
 It is one of the greatest in all of Christendom.